jordibc/entrez/readme.md

 records, three-dimensional molecular structures, and the biomedical literature.

-The main function is:
+The main function (and the only essential one) is:

 * `equery(tool[, ...])` - yields the response of a query with the given tool

 The function `eselect` makes a selection of elements on the server, that can be referenced later for future queries (instead of downloading a long list of ids that then we would have to send to the server again).
-The function `eapply` can run a tool like `equery`, but using a previous selection of elements (made with `eselect`):
+The function `eapply` can then run a tool using a previous selection of elements (which can be done with `equery` too, but `eapply` has a simpler syntax):

 * `eselect(tool, db[, ...])` - returns a dict that references the elements
    selected with tool over database db
-* `eapply(tool, db, elems[, retmax, ...])` - yields the response of applying
+* `eapply(tool, db, selections[, retmax, ...])` - yields the response of
-   a tool on db for the selected elements
+   applying a tool on db for the selected elements

 Finally, `on_search` is a convenience function that combines the results of a `eselect` on an `eapply`, which is a very common case.